If your device has any of the following problems, there is a good chance we can recover your data:

 If your drive’s platters are extremely damaged (most often they are scratched), then the data is not recoverable.
 We are able to recover from drives with minor platter damage.

 Scratched platters often occur when software data recovery tools have been run on hard drives with damage (especially if the drive was previously dropped).
 These software tools will exacerbate the problem areas on the drive by running for hours or days and can end up completely destroying all the data.

-We CAN perform platters swaps for most 2.5″ hard drives and some 3.5″ hard drives.
+We CAN perform platters swaps for most other 2.5″ hard drives and 3.5″ hard drives.
 For example, this Seagate hard drive was in a fire and the outer housing was completely burned and melted.
 We had to perform a platter swap in this case and we recovered 99.9999% of the data on the drive!

 Can we recover your failed hard drive, SSD, flash drive, or RAID?